Cutting Claude Code's Initial Context Bloat — Skills, Plugins, and MCP Tactics

 What lives in the Skills bucket

 Every SKILL.md discovered at startup contributes a name (a few tokens) and a description (up to maxSkillDescriptionChars, default 1536) to the system prompt's skill listing.
-A user with ~100 skills can easily burn 15K tokens here.
+This is resident — it does not defer.
+A user with 150 skills at full descriptions can burn well past 15K tokens here; the 8.3K in my /context above is already the post-optimization figure.
+This is the line you move first.

 The four states (corrected May 2026)